 User control centre.
 Theme (light/dark), NSFW preferences, connected accounts, and notification controls.
 I designed Settings as a low-friction, predictable space - the place where power users feel in control without overwhelming casual ones.

-To prevent the ecosystem from fragmenting as apps evolved independently, I built the AKASHA World Design System on top of Shadcn UI — composable, unopinionated components that developers already trusted.
-The system covered tokens (colour, spacing, typography, motion), shared component patterns, and interaction specs.
-It's what allowed 8 different apps to look and feel like one product.
+To prevent the ecosystem from fragmenting as apps evolved independently, I built the AKASHA World Design System on top of Shadcn UI: composable, unopinionated components that developers already trusted.
+Because the entire project is open source and apps can be assembled into any World configuration, the system had to work across unpredictable combinations.
+It covered tokens (color, spacing, typography, motion), shared component patterns, and interaction specs.
+It is what allowed 8 different composable apps to look and feel like one product, no matter how a community chose to assemble them.
 More detail on the system itself is in the AKASHA UI case study →